 Due to the rise of cases of people who have tested positive for Covid-19 in Kenya, the Health Cabinet secretary issued a new directive that will help Kenyans avert the spread of Covid-19.
-He declared that Kenyans have to ensure that they get face masks and it is mandatory for everyone who will be on the move especially by public transport.
+He declared that Kenyans have to ensure that they wear face masks and it is mandatory for everyone.

 Public service vehicles, tuk tuks and boda boda drivers should ensure that they have masks on and also their passengers.
 Following this directive, the government has identified companies that will help in producing this masks locally and have them distributed all over the country.
 Those who will not be able to get this free masks, will have to buy their own within the given time frame.
 The masks are going to be available at a very affordable price.

 Do we know what kind of mask we should buy?
-There will be a lot of masks in the market and we should have information on what is the best for what use.
-The virus that causes COVID-19—is transmitted by inhalation of both droplets and aerosols near the source.
+There are different types of masks in the market and we should have information on which one is the best.
+The virus that causes COVID-19 is transmitted by inhalation of both droplets and aerosols near the source.

 Disclaimer: This post does not advocate for perpetual self-medication or treatment.
 Neither does it support dependency on any type of mask.
 It is an informative article that seeks to educate on preventive measures and the types of mask available.
 If symptoms persist, seek medical advice.